ymunemasa/data-tutorials/tutorials/hortonworks/visualizing-website-clickstream-data/tutorial-0.md

 *   Import the data into Microsoft Excel with the [ODBC connector](http://hortonworks.com/hdp/add_ons)
 *   Visualize data with Powerview

 This demo can be completed with the [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) – a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.
-The tutorials presented here are for Sandbox v2.0

 ### Summary